gnulnx/python-color-logger/README.txt

   python setup.py test

 before running the installation.
+And of course you can simply

+  pip install python-color-logger

 Availability & Documentation
 ----------------------------
-The latest version of logutils can be found at:
+The latest version of python-color-logger can be found at:

     https://github.com/gnulnx/python-color-logger